junesirius/junesirius.github.io/_posts/Star_Wars/Obikin_RB/Obikin-reverse-whole-novel.md

 Obi-Wan is snapped out of the stun.
 "Hey, I'm not that old," he protests, looking down at the handprint on the white jacket.
 "And don't blame me for ruining your jacket, you did it yourself."

-The brat pointedly ignores the first refute and only answers the second.
+The brat pointedly ignores the first refutation and only answers the second.
 "You can keep it.
 It's a gift."

-"For the lunch?"
+"For lunch?"

 "For everything."